luigilupini/next-quiz-app/README.md

   - Outstanding testing for mocking API response 😬
 - Minimum required documentation is provided ✅
 - Source code is presented on GitHub ✅
-- Redux is not used ✅
-- No component is being used ✅

-## Bonus points
 - App is enhanced with supportive animations using Framer motion ✅
 - App uses persistence and cache management provided by Next.js ✅
 - App is published as a working demo on a public URL ✅

-## Geo finder function

-- The supported countries are Germany, France, The Netherlands, and Poland ✅
-- The function can be found under `server/geo-finder.ts` ✅

 ## Outstanding (needed more time)
 - Additional testing using mock response data and insertion
-- Testing of geo-finder with cypress
-- I feel the objective maybe was to create my own storage context
-- The application can be broken down into smaller client chunks
+- Authentication to ensure session is managed within the application

 Regards, <br />
 Luigi Lupini <br />